Bryann-DE/User_Ratings_Prediction/README.md

 2)The books were segmented based on genre, author and year published

-3)The price distirbution for each genre was visualized
+3)The price distribution for each genre was visualized

 4)Finally the User ratings were predicted using Linear, Polynomial, Ridge Regression, Decision Tree, Gradient boost regressor and Elastic Net-Gridsearch CV